kexiZeroing/kexiZeroing.github.io/src/posts/css-effects-collection.md

 https://codepen.io/jh3y/pen/GRwwWoV

 ### Scroll-driven animations
-Add one line of CSS that instructs the animation to be triggered by scrolling, using the `scroll()` function.
-Similar to keyframes, they still run from 0-100%.
+At its simplest, the `animation-timeline` property lets us link any keyframe animation to the progress of scroll.
+They still run from 0-100%.
 But now, 0% is the scroll start position and 100% is the scroll end position.

 ```css
 @keyframes spin {